solothought/shabdawali/README.md

 * You can set if you want to see delete effect.
 * You can set delay, interval between each line of text.
 * Typing speed and deleting speed is calculated as per the length of text.
+* You can create custom effects on typing each character or when line changes.

 ![Typing post](static/typing-post.gif)

 ![Typing post](static/callout-typing.gif)

 ![Typing post](static/kbtyping.gif)

+## To Do
+* Spelling correction effect
+* Dynamix pause based on word complexity